Papiwrld/my-portfolio/README.md

 My personal portfolio website showcasing my projects, skills, services, and contact details.
 Built with HTML, CSS, and JavaScript.
 Hosted on Netlify.
 # Eugene's Personal Portfolio Website 🌍

 Welcome to my personal portfolio website!
 I'm **Awagah Eugene Kwesi**, an aspiring IT student from Ghana.
-This site showcases who I am, my skills, digital projects, and services I offer — built with love using HTML, CSS, and JavaScript.
+This site showcases who I am, my skills, digital projects, and services I offer, built with love using HTML, CSS, and JavaScript.

 ## 🌟 Features